Nadine Conner: Career

 Conner's radio debut came in 1933.
 After passing an audition, she was given a role on California Melodies.
+Her initial role on radio was being a soloist on staff at a Los Angeles station.
+Her work day began at 7 a.m. and sometimes ended late at night.
+She said, "I sang under four different names so listeners wouldn't get the idea we had only one soloist."

 On radio, she was the featured singer on Shell Chateau and was a member of the cast of Showboat.
 She also appeared on The Voice of Firestone and with stars such as Bing Crosby and Nelson Eddy.
 She did a musical tour with Gordon MacRae.

 But by the end of 1939, she was embarking on a career in classical opera.
 She made her professional debut in 1940 as Marguerite in Vladimir Rosing's Los Angeles production of Gounod's Faust.
 She sang with the Los Angeles Opera from 1939 to 1941.
 In 1941, she began her career at the Metropolitan Opera, making her debut as Pamina in The Magic Flute (sung in English).

 Using the name Olga Bagdonova, Conner sang for more than a year and a half with a Russian musical group.

-In 1949 she appeared in a Camel commercial which shows her smoking in her dressing room just after the 10-minute call: "They're mild and they agree with my throat."
+In 1949, she appeared in a Camel commercial, which shows her smoking in her dressing room just after the 10-minute call: "They're mild and they agree with my throat."
 She was featured in similar advertising in print media, such as an ad in Life magazine's May 22, 1950, issue.

 She made numerous guest appearance in European opera houses, starting in 1953 and was also heard in a wide range of concert repertoire.
 She made a notable recording of the Brahms Ein deutsches Requiem with conductor Bruno Walter.

-She became an acclaimed performer, excelling not only in Mozart, but gathering acclaim for her interpretation of Mimi in La Boheme, and an especially thrilling Violetta in La Traviata.
+Connere became an acclaimed performer, excelling not only in Mozart, but gathering acclaim for her interpretation of Mimi in La Boheme, and an especially thrilling Violetta in La Traviata.
 She was comfortable in both lyric and coloratura roles.
 In all, she performed 249 times at the Met, retiring in 1960.
 She recorded with CBS, Cetra, Melodram, Discocorp, and Camden.